sariug/PrettyXYZ/README.md

 For a developer, a simple three lines are more than great.
 But fancy users like *PrettyXYZ*.

+PrettyXYZ is written with the thought of immediate mode.
+It tries stealing your OpenGL context, renders axes and gives the context back.

 ![Examples](images/examples.jpeg)

 ## Getting Started